P0475 Code 7.3 Powerstroke

 The exhaust back pressure valve should be located at the front part of the turbo pedestal.
 Once identified, the wirings must be visually inspected to ensure they function correctly.

 • Wirings: This wiring should be checked for any signs of damage.
-The wires and plastic components should be examined for any burnt or melted areas.
+The wires and plastic components should be examined for burnt or melted areas.

 • Connectors: The user should look for unusual-colored (greenish) connectors and inspect them for any signs of burns or corrosion.